kamiliano1/kanban-task-management/README.md

 On Firebase all users' boards are uploaded with one property, for performance and readability, creating a collection for each board will be better.
 In some situations, the code is not DRY.
 In the future refactor the code to be drier.
-Also because the database has a lot of nested levels I'm not sure mapping a couple times to update a task is a good practice but I couldn't find another solution for this
+Also because the database has a lot of nested levels I'm not sure mapping a couple of times to update a task is a good practice but I couldn't find another solution for this

 ```js
 const updatedBoard = boardState.map((board) => {